 - If you see something out of place, move it, if you have no place for it, decide if it goes or stays!

-If you do a little bit each day, your entire house will continue to stay clean.
 It’s when you stop, then the mess starts to creep back in.
 However if you don’t have the time to get all your daily tasks done, get the important ones done!
 The dishwasher needs to be emptied, but laundry does NOT need to get done daily.
-Do what works for you!
-Don’t include deep cleaning tasks on the same day that you are cleaning your neglected house before your in-laws visit!

 Let’s Talk Decluttering

 There’s just something about a clean, decluttered home that just makes you feel good.
 Maybe it’s the sense of accomplishment you feel when everything has a place and is neat and tidy.
-Or maybe it’s that wonderful feeling of airiness and spaciousness you get when there aren’t any piles of clutter looming in every corner.

 Whatever the reason, if you’re looking to declutter your home, here are a few tips to help you get started.